Download Magisk APK - Latest Version for Android with Magisk Manager App

 [MagiskBoot] Proper checksum calculation for header v2

 • There seem to be recurring issues reported in Google Pixel devices.
-It is reported that work is in progress for fixing these issues.
+It is reported that work is in progress to fix these issues.

-• Magisk Manager is not permitted to be placed in adaptable storage units and superuser will not work.
+• The Magisk app is not permitted to be placed in adaptable storage units, and the superuser will not work.

-• For troubleshooting and to know more about other app issues, visit app dedicated XDA forum here.
+• For troubleshooting and to know more about other app issues, visit the app-dedicated XDA forum here.

 Frequently Asked Questions